CarlosTussi/rio_listings/README.md

 ### Evaluation
 - Metrics used and why
 ## Application
+- The application was made using Streamlit’s open-source framework:
+    * Version: 1.42.0
+    * For more information and documentation, you can check their website [here](https://streamlit.io/).
+    * For the map functionality, the streamlit-folium open source package was used:
+        * Version: 0.24.0
+        * For more information and documentation, you can check their website: [here](https://folium.streamlit.app/).

-- Disclamer: The focous of this project was the model training an integration.
-The user interface is just meant to be an example of that integration, without paying much attention to design principles and user interface guidelines.
-(My apologies for the experts in the domain.)
+- _Disclamer: The focous of this project was the model training an its integration into an application.
+The user interface is meant to be an example of a final product of that integration, without paying much attention to design principles and user interface guidelines.
+(My apologies for the experts in the domain.)_

 ![alt text](misc/webapp1.png)
+Landing page containing a sidebar with project and model information on the left and the start of user input fields.
 ![alt text](misc/webapp2.png)
+Show the price predicted for the input data given by the user.
 ![alt text](misc/webapp3.png)
-- Technology used: streamline
-- Click map, default values, price at the end, etc etc
+Show the recap to the user of the input data.
 ## Installation
 - The code in its entirety can be clonned from GitHub.
 - (!)
-The dataset, as mentioned before, needs to be downloaded from the source, as requested by Inside Airbnb.
+The dataset, as mentioned before, needs to be downloaded from the source, as advised by Inside Airbnb.
 ### Download
 *Python Version: 3.12.9*
 1. Clone the repository